Synesthesia-2/Synesthesia/README.md

 #Synesthesia

-Synesthesia is a sound and movement visualizer developed as a collaboration between Kine-Tech, an arts and technology collective, and Hack Reactor, an immersive software engineering academy.
+Synesthesia is a sound and movement visualizer developed at Kinetech in San Francisco.
 It was first performed in public on November 17, 2013, at The Garage in San Francisco.

-Synesthesia mixes motion input from mobile devices and audio input during a vocal performance to create visualizations in a web browser that can be projected on stage.
-A tablet device or laptop computer acts in real time to control which client phones drive the light or motion.
+Synesthesia mixes motion input from mobile devices and audio input to create realtime display in a web browser that can be projected on stage.
+A tablet device or laptop computer acts in real time to control which client devices drive the light or motion.

 ##Instructions: